Quick & Easy Recipes

 1. Line a baking sheet with parchment paper.

-2. In the bowl of a food processor, combine the cashews, dates, coconut oil, vanilla, and oats.
-Pulse until well combined and no large chunks of dates remain.
-If the dough seem dry, add an extra tablespoon of coconut oil and a splash of water to bring the dough together.
-Stir in the chocolate chips.
+2. In a food processor, combine cashews, dates, coconut oil, vanilla, and oats.
+Pulse until well combined with no large date chunks remaining.
+If the dough seems dry add an extra tablespoon of coconut oil and a splash of water.

-4. If desired, melt 4 ounces of chocolate and drizzle over the cookies.
-Sprinkle with flaky salt.
-Eat...or let the chocolate harden and store in an airtight container in the fridge.
+6. Optional: melt 4 ounces of chocolate and drizzle over the cookies.
+Sprinkle with flaky sea salt.
+Eat immediately or let the chocolate harden and store in an airtight container in the fridge.

 Previous